UK Stocks - Factors to watch on Thursday Oct 22

 * RIO TINTO - Rio Tinto on Thursday came a step closer to gaining approval to expand its Warkworth coal mine in Australia after an influential panel recommended the work proceed, against the wishes of environmental and community groups.

-* ANGLO AMERICAN - The company reported a two percent rise in Q3 production.
+* ANGLO AMERICAN - The mining group reported a two percent rise in Q3 production.
+The miner also said on Thursday it was postponing major project investment decisions at its platinum unit until at least 2017 and had cut diamond production in the face of soft demand.

 * LADBROKES - The betting company said that its performance was in line with expectations and that its proposed merger with Coral was on track.